 Moore (1996 and elsewhere) has suggested the following general strategy to determine the importance of oceanic exchange with coastal aquifers: (1) Identify tracers derived from coastal aquifers that are not recycled in the coastal ocean; map their distribution and evaluate other sources.
 (2) Determine the exchange rate of the coastal ocean with the open ocean.
-(3) Calculate the tracer flux from the coastal ocean to the open ocean, hence the tracer flux from the aquifer to the coastal ocean.
+(3) Calculate the tracer flux from the coastal ocean to the open ocean.
 (4) Measure the average tracer concentration in the coastal aquifer to calculate fluid flux.
 (5) Use the concentrations of other components (nutrients, carbon, metals) in the aquifer or their ratios to the tracer to estimate their fluxes.